 However, unlike grow lights, the sun is not a static light source; it changes position constantly throughout the day.
 Consequently, sunlight reaches outdoor cannabis from all sorts of angles and directions.

-Which means a lot more of an outdoor plant will receive good quality light during the course of a day, and a lot less of the plant will spend time in shade, compared to a cannabis plant grown indoors.
+This means a lot more of an outdoor plant will receive good quality light during the course of a day, and a lot less of the plant will spend time in shade, compared to a cannabis plant grown indoors.

 A fixed light source, on the other hand, can struggle to sufficiently nourish the lower parts of the plant.
 Unless you use plant training methods to expose more of it to the light.